inductiva/inductiva/tutorials/simulators/OpenFASTAdvanced_Part4.md

 reducing total computation time.

 ## From 1 to 50
-Inductiva does not help run one OpenFast simulation faster, but it helps you run many simulations in parallel.
+Inductiva does not help run one OpenFAST simulation faster, but it helps you run many simulations in parallel.
 So, let's assume that you need to study the impact of changing a certain input paramter of your simulation.
 For the sake of demonstration,